DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
 - Prep for Detect Lies quiz, to be taken during any 3-hour period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
-- Submit your preferences for final project (Builds 5-8) in Google Form, with final decisions made by instructor to balance numbers.
+- Submit your preferences for final project (Builds 5-8) in Google Form (TODO), with final decisions made by instructor to balance numbers.

 ### Wed Nov 6
 - Brief overview of Learning Goal #10: Explore Leaflet Map Code Templates.
 Start reading HODV Chapter 12 <https://handsondataviz.org/leaflet.html>
   - Leaflet Maps with Google Sheets
   - Leaflet Storymaps with Google Sheets
-- Prepare for Leaflet Map Templates quiz, to be taken during any 2-hour period by Sunday 9pm on [Moodle](https://moodle.trincoll.edu). **There are two quizzes this week** unless you have earned an outreach event exemption.
+- Prepare for Leaflet Map Templates quiz, to be taken during any 2-hour period by Sunday 9pm on [Moodle](https://moodle.trincoll.edu).
+Unless you have earned an outreach event exemption, there are two quiz deadlines this Sunday.

 ### Mon Nov 11
-- Brief Zoom introductions with final project guest evaluators: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)
+- Brief Zoom introductions with guest evaluators of your final data stories: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)
 - In class: Explore [sample data stories by students on past projects](https://datavizforall.org/partners-projects/)
 - Practice applying evaluation criteria to data story by former student
 - Overview of Learning Goal #11: Tell and Show Your Data Story.
 Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>
   - Build Narrative on a Storyboard
   - Draw Attention to Meaning
   - Acknowledge Sources and Uncertainty
-- Assign Build 5: Describe Plan and Draw Visualization Ideas (instead of a quiz), due by end of date TBA, worth 5 points.
-Before leaving the room, insert link to your co-authored Google Doc on the Build Google Doc,  and share so that *anyone can comment*.
+- Assign Build 5: Describe Plan and Draw Visualization Ideas to designated duos/solos (instead of a quiz for this learning goal).
+Before leaving the room, start your co-authored Google Doc, with any co-authored Google Sheets, share so that *anyone can comment*, and insert on our Build doc.
+Due by Tuesday Nov 12th 9pm (quick turnaround!), worth 5 points.

 ### Wed Nov 13
-- Assign Build 6: Data Story Draft.
+- Assign Build 6: Data Story Draft to designated duos/solos.
 Tell a meaningful data story on your assigned question, at least 750 words plus at least two visualizations, for review by instructor (and later by peers).
-Due by date TBA TODO as a Google Doc shared for *anyone to comment* with links to related data files and/or visualizations, worth 5 points
+Before leaving the room, start your co-authored Google Doc, with links to any co-authored Google Sheets, with screenshots and links to any published visualizations, and insert for *anyone to comment* on our Build doc.
+Due by Monday Nov 18th 9pm, worth 5 points.
 - In-class workshop time
-  - Insert links on the Build Google Doc, share so that *anyone can comment*
+  - Quick feedback meetings with instructor
-  - Quick meetings with instructor (for feedback) and TA (your to-do list)
+  - Quick to-do list meetings with TA

 ### Mon Nov 18
 - Overview of Learning Goal #12: Embed on the Web.
 Start reading Chapter 9 <https://handsondataviz.org/embed.html>